 - Yoga therapy

-Furthermore, we tailor your treatment to your unique needs, so you get the care that will help you recover from addiction.
+Furthermore, we realize that every person faces unique challenges when they’re battling addiction.
+As a result, they require treatment that can help them overcome those unique challenges.
+In order to achieve this goal, we offer individualized treatment options.
+In other words, we tailor your treatment to your unique needs, so you get the care that will help you recover from addiction.

 Integrated Treatment For Co-occurring Disorders

 A dual diagnosis treatment program in California is quite different from substance abuse treatment alone.
 Both disorders are treated at the same time, known as “integrated treatment” for co-occurring disorders.

 Without an integrated treatment plan, individuals may experience problems during and after treatment, most typically:

 - Failure to integrate with peers during treatment

 Integrated holistic treatment for co-occurring disorders is typically longer, goes through more crises, and progresses in a more gradual way.
 The individual being treated is also going to undergo more severe and more regular medical, emotional, and social problems as they progress.
 These problems are best managed by a dual diagnosis treatment program in California, like Summit Estate Recovery Center.

 Call Us Today To Get Started On Your Recovery!

 Are you ready to escape the chains of addiction and mental illness?
 Then it’s time to reach out to Summit Estate Recovery Center.
 We offer extensive treatment options for dual diagnosis, mental health, and addiction.
 We offer a wide array of mental health treatment options, including: